yaswanthteja/Complete_Python/05_Functions/Functional _programming/iterator.md

+## Iterator vs iterable vs iteration

+Iterable :- An iterable is an object you can loop over

+Iterator An iterator is the object thta does the looping (or) travers through a sequence of ddata with out storing the  data in the memory one item at a time

+Iteration is the process of looping through elements

 ## Iterator

 Iterators are a fundamental concept in Python that enable you to traverse through all the elements of a collection (like lists, tuples, dictionaries, etc.).
 They provide a systematic way to access elements sequentially without needing to know the underlying structure of the collection.